 TLDR: EOS Accounts are controlled by key pairs and store EOS tokens in the Blockchain.
 Wallets store key pairs that are used to sign transactions.

-Scatter is a tool that allows users to connect and interact with the EOS blockchain (and other blockchains too).
-If you are familiar with MEW, Scatter is like MEW, but better.
-It is important to know what Scatter is and understand how to use it as it will be a touchstone tool in this article going forward.
+Anchor is a tool developed by Greymass that allows users to connect and interact with the EOS blockchain (and other blockchains too).
+It is important to know what Anchor is and understand how to use it as it will be a touchstone tool in this article going forward.

-Once you set up Scatter, you will be able to sign transactions, protect your data, and interactive with apps, all without exposing your EOS keys.
+Once you set up Anchor, you will be able to sign transactions, protect your data, and interactive with apps, all without exposing your EOS keys.

-You can download the latest version of Scatter here.
+You can download the latest version of Anchor here for Windows, macOS, Linux and iOS.
 Follow the download and set up instructions and come back to this article.
-If you want to learn more about Scatter before downloading Scatter, you can visit Scatter’s website here.

 To create an EOS Account you need a key pair which consists of a private key and a public key.
 If you already have a key pair, please skip this section and navigate to HOW TO CREATE AN EOS ACCOUNT.

-Scatter is one of the most used EOS wallets.
+Anchor is one of the most used EOS wallets.
 It allows users to sign transactions to both web and desktop applications without ever exposing your keys or filling out forms.
-Everything in your Scatter is stored locally on your device.
+Everything in your Anchor is stored locally on your device.

-If you want to generate your key pair through Scatter:
+If you want to generate your key pair through Anchor:

-If you want to generate your key pair using the Ledger Nano S:
+If you want to generate your key pair using the Ledger Nano:

 Follow these instructions:

-If you have created your EOS account through EOS Lynx and you want to use the same account to access a DAPP on your computer, you should import the EOS Lynx private key on to Scatter:
+If you have created your EOS account through our guide and you want to use the same account to access a DAPP on your computer, you should import the EOS account private key on to Anchor:

 Done!
-You can now use the EOS account you created with EOS Lynx on Scatter, allowing you to interact with DAPPS.
-You can look for dapps on DappRadar.
+You can now use the EOS account you created on Anchor, allowing you to interact with DAPPS.
+You can look for dapps on DappRadar or on EOS Go. homepage.

 Every EOS account has at least two types of permissions; owner permissions and active permissions.
 Each transaction needs to be verified and signed by one of these permissions to be considered valid.
 Transactions are signed by a wallet that stores key pairs associated to your accounts.
 This means wallets protect and make use of the keys that control your EOS accounts.